Torfkopp/masterarbeit/chapters/problems.typ

 Despite the advantages, this adaption is a non-trivial task and possibly requires a lot of work, because one has to make sure the conversion of NEAT's genomes functions as intended and like the current unique network structure.

+...
+Verbinden

-The bayesian optimisation approach to the NAS has a big room for improvement, as well.
+The Bayesian optimisation approach to the NAS has a big room for improvement, as well.
 Currently, the devised black box function is rather simple by having six parameters, which represent the amount of features in the layer, and can assume values between 0, in which case no layer is employed, and 256.
 This leads to a network with six layers each having 128 features on average, which is a rather big network.